Register to get access to free programming courses with interactive exercises

 </article>

-If there are lots of these sorts of articles on the site, it makes sense to make a template in a separate mixin.
+If there are many article types on the site, we can make a template in a separate mixin.
 But how do you transfer the data?
 There are two ways:

 The first method may be inconvenient because of the body of the article.
-After all, an article is not a one-sentence work that can be conveyed as a mixin argument.
-In addition, articles are often stored in a separate file, as was the case in the lesson about include.
-Therefore, the best option in this situation might be to pass the text directly to the mixin using nesting.
-Let's call the article mixin by passing the title and author of the article as arguments, and putting the inclusion of the file in the body.
+After all, articles are not a one-sentence work we can convey as a mixin argument.
+In addition, the articles are often stored in a separate file, as we did in the lesson about include.
+Therefore, the best option might be to pass the text directly to the mixin using nesting.

 +article('Article title', 'Article author')